smin95/smplot2/README.md

 sesplot provides simple themes and a color palette for data visualization.
 It has been developed by SES (Sam's Editing Studio, www.ses21.com) to invite people without a coding background to pick up R.

-sesplot will be continuously updated.
+sesplot was first created on May 2021, and it will be continuously updated.

 ### Installation